-UTHealth Houston School of Public Health Programs
+UTHealth School of Public Health Programs

-UTHealth Houston School of Public Health offers several majors by department.
+UTHealth School of Public Health offers several majors by department.
 The information provided below provides an overview of program components, skills developed, and educational outcomes of practicum students' degree programs.

-The Community Health Practice MPH focuses on the application of public health sciences at the community level and emphasizes systematic analysis and appropriate use of quantitative and qualitative health data.
-Faculty and students are concerned with assessing population health, planning, implementing, and evaluating health programs in community settings, and evaluating community-level effects of health policies and programs.
-The Community Health Practice DrPH program prepares scholars to undertake evidence-based public health practice and emphasizes training in community-driven, grassroots, and intersectional applied research with a focus on addressing social inequity and systems-level change through the adoption of a trans-disciplinary framework.
+The Community Health Practice MPH focuses on the application of public health sciences at the community level, and emphasizes systematic analysis and appropriate use of quantitative and qualitative health data.
+Faculty and students are concerned with the assessment of population health, the planning, implementation and evaluation of health programs in community settings, and appraisal of community-level effects of health policies and programs.
+The Community Health Practice DrPH program prepares scholars to undertake evidence-based public health practice and emphasizes training in community-driven, grassroots and intersectional applied research with a focus on addressing social inequity and systems-level change through the adoption of a trans-disciplinary framework.

-A Customized MPH grants students the flexibility to select cross-disciplinary coursework relevant to their public health areas of interest.
-This program is mostly pursued by dual degree students concurrently enrolled in a separate master's, doctoral, or professional program with a partnering school or university.
+A Customized MPH grants students flexibility to select cross-disciplinary coursework relevant to their public health areas of interest.
+This program is mostly pursued by dual degree students concurrently enrolled in a separate masters, doctoral, or professional program with a partnering school or university.

-The Environmental Science MPH is designed to provide a foundation in environmental and occupational health sciences, as well as the skills needed to function as a practitioner in various public health settings.
+The Environmental Science MPH is designed to provide a foundation in environmental and occupational health sciences, in addition to the skills needed to function as a practitioner in a variety of public health settings.